dimitrii9000/sitemap/README.md

-Python script that allows you to create sitemap file for site.
+Python script that allows you to create sitemap file for any site.

 In config.json you can specify: